·

 Declutter Your Space

-Decluttering your physical environment can also have a great impact on your current mindset and sense of happiness and calm.
+Decluttering your physical environment can have a great impact on your current mindset and sense of happiness and calm.

 When things build up and feel messy, it can become harder to relax or concentrate.
 These cluttered environments can trigger feelings of being disorganised or not in control of things.

-Set Achievable Goals For Confidence Growth
+Set Achievable Goals

 When you’re working towards something, it gives you purpose.
 Whether this is a professional goal, or a personal one like improving your confidence and feeling good enough.